 Pupils from our finalist schools, as well as Wellington School, Broxburn Academy, St Columba's RC High School and Hamilton Grammar School, also joined remotely to take part in the floor debates, during which Grace Dewar from St Columba's RC High School won the best floor speech of the evening.

 In a newly structured tournament, November 2019 saw 64 teams enter the first round of the competition from 58 different schools across Scotland, all competing to debate the motion 'This House would introduce compulsory national civic service for all 15 and 16 year olds'.

-64 teams competed in the second round of the competition in January 2019.
-This round followed the same format as the first, but with just one school going through to the semi-finals from a heat of four competitors.
-The motion this round was 'This house would abolish the national minimum wage.
+32 teams competed in the second round of the competition in January 2020.
+This round followed the same format as the first.
+The motion this round was 'This house believes the BBC should be privatised'.

-The finalists, in a highly-charged and impressively skilled performance, debated the motion 'This House believes the Scottish Parliament should have an appointed second chamber'.
+The finalists, in a highly-charged and impressively skilled performance, debated the motion 'This House would introduce a Universal Basic Income'.

-Runners Up: Balfron High School (Andrew Spence and Julia Anderson)
+Runners Up: Balfron High School (Curtis McLerie and Finn Thompson)

 Finallists: Fortrose Academy (Thomas Fox and Edie Matthewson) and The Royal High School (Laura Young and Emma Shopland)